michaelheiniger/pcml-project2/python/ReadMe.txt

 - baseline_predictions.py: contains the methods to compute the baseline predictions and evaluate their performance (cross_validation)

-- mf_sgd.py		: contains all functions related to (regularised) matrix factorisation (cross-validations, learning algorithms, methods to compute predictions)
+- mf_gd.py		: contains all functions related to (regularised) matrix factorisation using GD(cross-validations, learning algorithms, methods to compute predictions)

-- biased_mf_sgd.py	: contains all functions related to biased matrix factorisation (bias computation, cross-validations, learning algorithms, methods to compute predictions)
+- biased_mf_gd.py	: contains all functions related to biased matrix factorisation using GD (bias computation, cross-validations, learning algorithms, methods to compute predictions)

 - helpers.py 		: contains useful functions to load, modify, split the data and submit the ratings.